erum-data-idt/pd4ml/README.md

 import erum_data_data as edd
 X_train, y_train, X_test, y_test = edd.load('LHCO', cache_dir = './', cache_subdir = 'datasets')
 ```
 Here a subfolder ./datasets is created.
+The datasets take up a total disk space of about 2 GB.
+For loading the datasets a free RAM of at least 7 GB is necessary.

-Included datasets at the moment with the tags: 'airshower', 'LHCO', 'belle'
+Included datasets at the moment with the tags:
+'airshower', 'LHCO', 'belle'